-An employer can be held liable for:
+According to the Jones Act, an employer can be held liable for:

 At Johnson Beard & Trueb, PC we understand that maritime employment is common in our state.
 For this reason, we want to offer our legal services to the community in the event of a Jones Act injury or wrongful death.
 Filing a Jones Act Claim may allow for the victim and/or family to receive recovery for:

 Standard injury cases must prove that the defendant’s negligence was a proximate cause of the plaintiff’s injury.
 Proximate cause usually means the defendant’s negligence was the main cause of the plaintiff’s injury.
 Criteria for proving the burden of proof is much lower under the Jones Act.